Geology

 Understanding the requirements

-Both options require at least 18 credit hours of non-research course work in geology and at least 3 credit hours in courses approved for graduate credit from allied sciences, mathematics, or the environmental program of the School of Public and Environmental Affairs.
+The thesis option requires at least 15 credit hours, and the non-thesis option requires at least 21 credit hours of non-research course work in geology and at least 3 credit hours in courses approved for graduate credit from allied sciences, mathematics, or the environmental program of the School of Public and Environmental Affairs.

 You can take up to 6 credit hours of 400-level courses approved for graduate credit with the approval of the graduate advisor.